Date when Habitat started working in the country

 El Salvador is the smallest and most populated country in Central America, with a population of approximately 6.5 million people.
 Eight of every 10 Salvadorians live in inadequate conditions (INCAE-HPHI, 2016) and 3 of every 10 families live in extreme poverty (PNUD, 2015).
 Many of these families do not have access to sanitation, drinking water, education, funding to improve their homes, land tenure, or the opportunity of living in a safe, healthy and stable place.

 El Salvador is one of the most vulnerable countries in the world, in face of threats such as earthquakes, volcanic eruptions, floods and tropical storms.
-In January and February 2001, El Salvador was affected by two earthquakes; they caused destruction and human losses.
+In January of 2001, two earthquakes affected El Salvador, one month apart; they caused destruction and human losses.
 Risks of natural disasters, along with migration, and a slow economic and social growth pose a challenge for the country’s sustainable development.

 Habitat’s contribution in El Salvador

-People or communities that need help to build or improve their homes partner with Habitat for Humanity El Salvador to fulfill this objective.
-The families of Habitat El Salvador build their homes along with volunteers and donors.
-Further, they pay an affordable loan, with affordable payments.
-In this way, families are able to live with the self-reliance and stability they need to build a better future.
-Habitat El Salvador has helped around 167,000 Salvadorians in over 25 years of work through housing construction, community projects, risk management and financial education.
+Persons or communities that need help to build or improve their houses seek help from Habitat for Humanity El Salvador to achieve such goal.
+Families build their houses along with volunteers and donors.
+In addition, they pay a loan with accessible installments and terms according to their possibilities.
+Families now live with the self-reliance and stability they need to build a better future.
+Habitat El Salvador has worked together with Salvadorans for more than 26 years through housing, community, risk management and financial education projects, among others.

 Meet a Habitat family